virtuozzo/cloudscripting-docs/docs/reference/container-types.md

 - `path` - parameter specifying path to a file
 - `body` - data that is being written to a file

-Creating environment with topology specifics, set by *engine* and *nodeType* values:
+Creating an environment with topology specifics, set by the *engine* and *nodeType* values:
 ```
 {
   "jpsType": "install",